KxSystems/docs/docs/cloud/azure/architecture.md

 ## kdb+ architecture patterns in Microsoft Azure

-Kdb+tick is an architecture which allows the capture, processing and querying of timeseries data against realtime, streaming and historical data.
+kdb+tick is an architecture that allows the capture, processing and querying of timeseries data against realtime, streaming and historical data.
 This reference architecture describes a full solution running kdb+tick within Microsoft Azure which consists of these functional